Lessons My Fictional Author Taught Me About Writing

 The Danger of Watching Instead of Living

-Michael meets the reclusive literary legend Charles Shaw, who offers a warning most writers don’t want to hear.
+In Life in Shadows, Michael meets the reclusive literary legend Charles Shaw, who offers a warning most writers don’t want to hear.

 Writing, Shaw says, is a cold process.
 You observe rather than participate.
 Over time, that distance can bleed the humanity out of your work.